MY OWN PRIVATE MUSEUM (from 2023)

 48 x 38 x 3,5 cm | 18 ⅞ x 15 x 1 ⅓ inches

-For Lucas Arruda, Untitled (from the Deserto Modelo series), 2018, 2024, Ducret chose to use exactly the same technique and even oil paint labels as those Lucas Arruda uses for his paintings, for which he had to look closely at photos of the Brazilian artist in his studio.
+For Lucas Arruda, Untitled (from the Deserto Modelo series), 2018, 2024, Ducret chose to use exactly the same technique and even oil paint labels as those the Brazilian artist uses for his paintings, for which he had to look closely at photos of the Brazilian artist in his studio.

 My choice of subjects reflects the state of my personality, my emotional situation at the time I paint them: they speak of the present moment and the importance of living it consciously.
 Another month, another year, I would have painted other works.